 Overdrive, Hoopla, and Recorded Books are the largest services that supply digital audiobooks to libraries.
 Two libraries with Overdrive accounts choose different audiobooks for their patrons to download.
 With multiple library cards, you’re sure to find an audiobook you want to hear.

 I went shopping for my 2nd non-resident card this morning because I want to read Publishers Weekly (PW) magazine.
 Sure, I could pay the $180 subscription fee on Zinio.com to get a digital subscription or the $249.99 to Publishers Weekly for them to cut more trees and deliver the magazine to my house.

 I’d rather pay much less and support a library at the same time!

-I had noticed that my 2 libraries both offer magazines from Zinio through their Recorded Books portal.
-(My libraries also have other fabulous options from Recorded Books, such as ArtistWorks for art and music instruction!)
-Neither had Publishers Weekly in their Zinio account, so I searched Google for a library that does.
+I had noticed that my 2 libraries both offer magazines through their Recorded Books portal (formerly Zinio).
+As an aside, my libraries also have other fabulous options from Recorded Books, such as ArtistWorks for art and music instruction!
+Neither had Publishers Weekly in their account, so I searched Google for a library that does.
 I’m planning to head over to a neighboring county tomorrow and pay $30 for a year’s access on their non-resident card.